Tibor17/enterprise-containers-comparison/README.md

 Run the Kibana as follows `./kibana/bin/kibana` on Linux or `kibana\bin\kibana.bat` on Windows.

-Open Kibana in browser, `http://localhost:5601`.
+Open Kibana in a browser, `http://localhost:5601`.

 ![Kibana](spring-boot/kibana.jpg "Kibana shows logs from the springboot application")